conorbmurphy/galvanizereference/README.md

 6. `Modeling` (sklearn)
 7. `Presentation`

-While these represent the core competencies of a data scientist, the method for implementing them is best served by the Cross-Industry Standard Process for Data Mining (CRISP-DM).
+While these represent the core competencies of a data scientist, the method for implementing them is best served by the Cross-Industry Standard Process for Data Mining (CRISP-DM), pictured below.

 ![Image of CRISP-DM](https://github.com/conorbmurphy/galvanizereference/blob/master/images/CRISP.png)

+This system helps refocus our process on business understanding and business needs.
+Always ask what your ideal data set is before moving into the data understanding stage, then approach the data you do have in that light.
+Always, always, always focus on business solutions.

 ---